tahsinAmin/Auto-Search/README.md

 - How to read local json file in ReactJS
 - Adding fonts in ReactJS
 - Learned how to save data in the placeholder => placholder = {placeHold || "Search..."} then deconstruct it in the functional parameters
+- All HTTP response status codes that are in the 4xx category are considered client error responses

 ## For Refactor